MisterCharlemagne/Udacity-Blog-Project/README.md

 # Udacity-Projects

-This is where I will house all of my completed projects from the Udacity Frontend Nanodegree program.
+This is where I will house my completed blog website project from the Udacity Frontend Nanodegree program.

-This repository will hold projects such as Animal Trading Cards, a Blog website, a working shopping cart, and others!
+This project allowed me to showcase my HTML and CSS skills that I learned during the course and really allowed me to let my creativity run wild as I made decisions on how I wanted the site to look and feel.